The Epic Tale of Barabbas T. Rex

-Welcome to the second edition of the IMF Artist Profile, a series dedicated to the Indie Music Feedback community.
-The goal of this series is to take a look at the personal lives of some of IMF’s biggest contributors, giving you a peek into who they are as human beings.
+Welcome to the first edition of a profile series dedicated to Indie Music Feedback contributors.
+This series will take a look at the personal lives of some of IMF’s biggest contributors, giving you a peek into who they are as human beings.
 We’ll pull back the curtain as far as our guests allow and hopefully we will all walk away with a better understanding of the music these individuals are creating as we learn more about them.

 This week I am excited to share some details about one of the more elusive contributors in the IMF community, TrexJones.
 Despite being a huge name among IMF users, Trex spends most of his time working hard to get the word out about other artists on his podcast, Stay Creative.
 In this inspirational and informative series Trex interviews IMF Artists and discusses the nuances of their production process, what drives them creatively, and so much more.
 Despite all of that, we know so little about the man himself!
 With that in mind, today we’re going to bridge that gap and get into the head, and the life, of one Barabbas T. Jones.